John Wesley Ross: Personal life

-Born in Lewistown, Illinois, on June 23, 1841, John W. Ross was the oldest son of Hon.
-Lewis W. Ross and Frances M. (Simms) Ross, and a grandson of Ossian M. Ross and Mary (Winans) Ross.
+Born in Lewistown, Illinois, on June 23, 1841, John W. Ross was the oldest son of Lewis Winans Ross and Frances M. (Simms) Ross, and a grandson of Ossian M. Ross and Mary (Winans) Ross.
 His father Lewis Ross was a prominent lawyer and United States Congressman from Illinois.
 His grandfather Ossian Ross was a pioneer settler in Illinois, and founder of the towns of Lewistown and Havana.

 John Ross was married in June 1870 to Emma Brown Tenney, daughter of Franklin Tenney, who was for many years the proprietor of the National Hotel in Washington, D.C.
 John and Emma Ross had five children: three sons and two daughters.
 Their oldest son, Col. Tenney Ross, served as U.S. Army Chief of Staff, 79th Division, in World War I. Emma died on January 31, 1879.
 John then married Isabella Toner, widow of Henry L. McCullough, on September 24, 1888.